buildpacks/rfcs/text/0000-add-lifecycle-config.md

 - What other designs have been considered?
   - Lifecycle could load env vars from a known file location. e.g. `source lifecycle.env` or similar prior to resolving lifecycle configuration.
+  - Lifecycle could only allow for non-path based inputs like `log_level` in `lifecycle.toml`, but add an additional path to to a known platform location.
+Example would be `/cnb/config/order.toml` for `CNB_ORDER_PATH`.
+This would allow platforms to use a volume at `/cnb/config` and write files that are fed into lifecycle in addition to a `lifecycle.toml` for non-path based configuration.
 - Why is this proposal the best?
   - A well defined configuration file feels less convoluted and less stack specific
 - What is the impact of not doing this?